mza79/rtd-tutorial/docs/source/installation.rst

 Configuring Read the Docs Enviroment
 ------------------------------------

+In the file ``.readthedocs.yaml``, you can edit the enviroment setup for building the documentation.

-install: installs `common default dependencies<https://docs.readthedocs.io/en/stable/build-default-versions.html>_`
+install: installs `default common dependencies<https://docs.readthedocs.io/en/stable/build-default-versions.html>_`